6 Best Robo-Advisors For High Net Worth Investors

 Standout Features

 Betterment is among the oldest robo-advisors, providing confidence that it will exist for the long term.
-The Betterment Premium 0.40% management fee is significantly lower than the average 1.00% AUM fee charged by traditional financial advisors.
+The Betterment Premium 0.40% management fee, which includes financial advisor access, is significantly lower than the average 1.00% AUM fee charged by traditional financial advisors.
 That means that more of your money is invested and working for you.

 Betterment also offers smart-beta portfolios for those interested in attempting to beat market returns.